hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-selects.md

 For details on the definition and usage of parameters see [Nitro Parameters](./nitro-parameters.md).

-### 2. Value Object Modeling
+### 2. Database Row Modeling

 HotRod models the rows coming from SELECT queries using two classes: a Layout class and a Model class.
-See [Value Object Modeling](../crud/value-object-modeling.md) for details.
+See [Database Row Modeling](../crud/database-row-modeling.md) for details.

 ### 3. Property Names